pablobaenaoliveras/Quantum-Mentorship-Program/README.md

 pip install qiskit

-I have uploaded a .inpy (notebook py format) file of the code and also a .py file
+I have uploaded a .inpy (notebook py format) file of the code and also a .py file.
+I recommend to check the .inpy file, the .py file was created from it.

 I am looking forward to being admitted in this menthorship program